-Q. The Traveling Philosopher: When you first visited Alaska as a crew member what experience or sight most blew you away?
+Q. Spencer: When you first visited Alaska as a crew member what experience or sight most blew you away?

 Ruth, Concierge, Norwegian Jewel: Honestly, when I was first asked to cruise on a ship out of Alaska, I was hesitant.
 I am from Austria and I assumed the climate and environment would be very similar (except the ocean).
 But upon arrival I was proven wrong.
 Alaska is unlike any other place on Earth and I love every minute of cruising here - I just love the mountains, sailing through the breathtaking Inside Passage, close to the spectacular glacier areas, and spotting wildlife while sailing!
 It is just AWESOME!
 Aaahh!